Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 a.
 Ship size and speed

 The last century has seen growth in the number of ships as well as their average size.
-Size if a common denominator for ships is it expresses type as well as capacity.
+Size is a common denominator for ships as it expresses type as well as capacity.
 Each time the size of a ship is doubled, its capacity is cubed (tripled).
 Although the minimum size for cost-effective bulk handling is estimated to be around 1,000 deadweight tons, economies of scale have pushed for larger ship sizes to service transportation demand.
 For ship owners, the rationale for larger ships implies reduced crew, fuel, berthing, insurance, and maintenance costs.
 The largest tankers (ULCC) are around 500,000 dwt (dominant size between 250,000 and 350,000 dwt), while the largest dry bulk carriers are around 350,000 dwt (dominant size between 100,000 and 150,000 dwt).
-For container shipping the scale effect on ships has been an important driving force in the growth of its capacity.
-Each generation of containership comes with defined specifications and capacity range.
-Standards such as Panamax, Neo-Panamax and Suezmax remain important factors in ship design, capacity and class.
-The only remaining constraints on ship size are the capacity of ports, harbors, access channels and canals to accommodate them.
+For container shipping, the scale effect on ships has been an important driving force in the growth of its capacity.
+Each generation of containership comes with defined specifications and capacity ranges.
+Standards such as Panamax, Neo-Panamax, and Suezmax remain important factors in ship design, capacity and class.
+The remaining constraints on ship size are the capacity of ports, harbors, access channels, and canals to accommodate them.

 b.
 Ship specialization and design

 Economies of scale are often linked with market specialization and segmentation since many ships are designed to carry only one type of cargo.
-In maritime transportation, ships have a commercial openness in terms of the diversity of customers they can serve and a functional openness in terms of the diversity of cargoes they can carry.
-In time, ships became increasingly specialized to include general cargo ships, tankers, grain carriers, barges, mineral carriers, bulk carriers, Liquefied Natural Gas (LNG) carriers, RO-RO ships (roll-on roll-off; for vehicles), and container ships.
+In maritime transportation, ships have a commercial openness in terms of the diversity of customers they can serve and a functional openness in terms of the diversity of cargo they can carry.
+In time, ships became increasingly specialized, including general cargo ships, tankers, grain carriers, barges, mineral carriers, bulk carriers, Liquefied Natural Gas (LNG) carriers, RO-RO ships (roll-on roll-off; for vehicles), and container ships.